PhilipDaniels/dotnetversioning/SetVersion/usage.md

 `--write` a file to write the new version numbers to, you can specify which attributes should be
           updated using the [av,afv,aiv] list

-`--verbose` turn on logging to standard output
+`--verbose` turn on verbose logging to standard output

+`--quiet` suppress all logging

 Mnemonic: "av" refers to the `AssemblyVersion` attribute, "afv" refers to the `AssemblyFileVersion` attribute, and "aiv" refers to the `AssemblyInformationalVersion` attribute.